apache/cloudstack-documentation/source/installguide/configuration.rst

 name=[name for primary storage] protocol=SharedMountPoint
 provider=StorPool
 capacityBytes=[used for accounting purposes only.
-May be more or less than the actual StorPool template capacity] url=[storage pool url]
+May be more or less than the actual StorPool Template capacity] url=[storage pool url]
-The url parameter contains the StorPool storage pool details, specifed in the following format:
+The url parameter contains the StorPool storage pool details, specified in the following format:

 SP_API_HTTP=address:port;SP_AUTH_TOKEN=token;SP_TEMPLATE=template_name

 -       <SP_API_HTTP>=[address of StorPool Api]
 -       <SP_AUTH_TOKEN>=[StorPool's token]
--       <SP_TEMPLATE>=[name of StorPool's template]
+-       <SP_TEMPLATE>=[name of StorPool's Template]

 ================================= ====================================================================================================================================================================
 StorPool Configurations                     Description
 ================================= ====================================================================================================================================================================
-sp.bypass.secondary.storage       For StorPool Managed storage backup to secondary sp.cluster.id                     For StorPool multi cluster authorization (It will be set automaticaly for each cluster) sp.enable.alternative.endpoint    Used for StorPool primary storage, defines if there is a need to be used alternative endpoint sp.alternative.endpoint           Used for StorPool primary storage for an alternative endpoint.
-Structure of the endpoint is `SP_API_HTTP=address:port; SP_AUTH_TOKEN=token; SP_TEMPLATE=template_name` storpool.volume.tags.checkup      Minimal interval (in seconds) to check and report if a StorPool volume created by CloudStack exists in CloudStack's database storpool.snapshot.tags.checkup    Minimal interval (in seconds) to check and report if a StorPool snapshot created by CloudStack exists in CloudStack's database
+sp.bypass.secondary.storage       For StorPool Managed storage backup to secondary sp.cluster.id                     For StorPool multi cluster authorization (It will be set automatically for each cluster) sp.enable.alternative.endpoint    Used for StorPool primary storage, defines if there is a need to be used alternative endpoint sp.alternative.endpoint           Used for StorPool primary storage for an alternative endpoint.
+Structure of the endpoint is `SP_API_HTTP=address:port; SP_AUTH_TOKEN=token; SP_TEMPLATE=template_name` storpool.volume.tags.checkup      Minimal interval (in seconds) to check and report if a StorPool volume created by CloudStack exists in CloudStack's database storpool.snapshot.tags.checkup    Minimal interval (in seconds) to check and report if a StorPool Snapshot created by CloudStack exists in CloudStack's database
 ================================= ====================================================================================================================================================================

 .. _add-secondary-storage: